kwpid/connect-4-ranked-2/replit.md

 ### Game Logic Architecture

 **AI System:**
-- Difficulty-based AI that scales with player trophy count
+- Difficulty-based AI that scales with player trophy count (1-10 difficulty levels)
 - Implements minimax-like strategy for move selection
 - AI "thinks" with variable delays to simulate human behavior
-- Checks for winning moves, blocking moves, and strategic positioning
+- Rank-based blocking probability: lower ranks have 67% chance to block winning moves, increasing to 98% for top ranks
+- Strategic positioning and center-column preference for higher difficulties

 **Ranking System:**
 - 23 distinct ranks from Bronze I to Connect Legend